 ARTISTIC DIRECTOR + CEO | Finn O’Branagáin

 Finn creates and contributes to award-winning works and programs that are rooted in creating social change.
 She’s passionate about creatively collaborating with artists and communities in telling stories that might otherwise go unheard.
-She has also supported and championed young, emerging and established artists through her previous roles of Company + Program Coordinator for pvi collective, and Co-Artistic Director of Crack Theatre Festival.
+She has also supported and championed young, emerging and established artists through her previous roles of Company + Program Coordinator for pvi collective, Co-Artistic Director of Crack Theatre Festival and Young Creatives Coordinator at Perth Festival.
 Finn is also a nationally and internationally produced writer, performer, director, and dramaturg.

 Jessica Paraha is a Ngati Hine Maori woman living on Cadigal land.
 Jessica’s practice is ethically community minded, aimed at engaging and empowering her community to celebrate their voices.
 She has worked with Outloud as a facilitator for the Stories of Strength program, a storytelling project committed to encouraging young people in the Western Sydney Region to tell their own stories and engage with the lived experiences of their community.
 Currently she has taken on the role of Administrator for Outloud and is stoked to be helping the organisation and our people serve the community.